robert-beall/react-to-basics/src/app/jsx/curly-braces/notes.md

 Text
 </div>
 ```
-### Note
-Style attributes are camelCase in JSX.
+**Note:** Style attributes are camelCase in JSX.
 For example, 'background-color' becomes 'backgroundColor'.